 When you click the link above, the site will first ask for your postal code, so it can determine your riding (electoral district).
 After you enter your postal code, you will see the job application.

 Returning officers are hired through a competitive hiring process as vacancies occur.
-There are 308 returning officer positions across Canada.
+There are 308 returning officer positions across Canada (338 as of the 2015 general election).
 The Returning Officer Employment Corner lists returning officer vacancies, requirements, rates of pay, and how to apply.

 Elections Canada's staff is hired through the federal public service recruitment process.
-All positions are based in Ottawa.
-When an election is called, additional temporary staff is hired to work in offices and warehouses in Ottawa.
+All positions are based in the National Capital Region.
+When an election is called, additional temporary staff is hired to work in offices and warehouses in the National Capital Region.

-Full-time students seeking workplace experience at Elections Canada offices in Ottawa apply through the Public Service Commission's Federal Student Work Experience Program.
+Full-time students seeking workplace experience at Elections Canada offices in the National Capital Region apply through the Public Service Commission's Federal Student Work Experience Program.